Raynooo/rclone-copy-to-remote/README.md

 # What it does
 This container runs the *rclone copy* command to copy local content to a remote repository.
-To do this the user must setup the remote config at runtime.
+To do this the user must setup the remote config at runtime and mount the folder in which the data is stored.
 How to do this is explained below.

 # Setup credentials